-All staff who work with the children receive first aid training and where necessary, specific medical training by the relevant professionals e.g. in the case of Type 1 Diabetes, Haemophilia.
+All staff who work with the children receive first aid training and where necessary, specific medical training by the relevant professionals e.g. in the case of Type 1 Diabetes, Cystic Fibrosis, nut allergies.

 Some children may miss long periods of learning due to their medical needs.
 In these cases, home learning will be provided by the school and the child will be referred to the Norfolk Medical Needs team for additional support.
 For more information visit: